Renita1206/SQL-101/README.md

 Introduction to Sql

 This repository aims to give a brief introduction to SQL commands with syntax and examples.
-An artworks database is used and the commands to create the same are available below.
+An artworks database is used and the commands to create the same are available <a href="https://github.com/Renita1206/SQL-101/edit/main/README.md#insert">here</a>.
 The database consists of two simple tables - paintings and artist.
 Paintings table consists of information pertaining to a particular painting like artist name, painting name, and year.
 Artist table provides details of the artist such as name and nationality.

 - view available databases
 ```